Hawthorn Primary School

 Chester

-“Hello, my name is Chester and I’m one of the school dogs here at Hawthorn Primary School.
+“Hello, my name is Chester and I’m the school dog here at Hawthorn Primary School.

 I was born on the 5th June 2016 so I am now 6 years old.